Instanton confinement-deconfinement transitions: The stability of pseudogap phases and topological order: Instanton gas renormalization group

 If the naive renormalization of the microscopic potential appears infra-red divergent, then a different microscopic mechanism must be engaged in the generation and renormalization of interactions.
 We will discuss this mechanism in the next section.
 Logarithmic interactions in all $D\ge 4$ space-time dimensions must be treated as confining.

 The direct renormalization of a logarithmic interaction in $D=3$ is both infra-red and ultra-violet convergent:

 However, coarse-graining generates a new confining potential $C'(\delta x) \propto \delta x$.
-This cannot be handled perturbatively, and hints instead that the logarithmic interaction renormalizes into a confining one at macroscopic scales.
-The emergent confining potential requires a treatment which we develop in the next section.
-Earlier studies have suggested that the $D=3$ logarithmic interaction can drive a confinement-deconfinement phase transition \cite{Sudbo2002, Sudbo2004}, but did not consider this important issue.
+This hints a renormalization of the logarithmic interaction into a confining form at macroscopic scales, but also breaks the perturbative renormalization group: further interaction corrections due to the generated linear potential are infra-red divergent.
+If this corresponds to an infra-red divergence of the partition function, then the resolution is again the confinement we describe in the next section.
+Otherwise, some earlier studies have suggested that the $D=3$ logarithmic interaction can drive a confinement-deconfinement phase transition \cite{Sudbo2002, Sudbo2004}, while others have argued renormalization into a non-confining Coulomb potential \cite{Herbut2003, Herbut2004}.
+These works did not transparently consider a possible infra-red divergence.